INTERNATIONAL COLLEGE OF SURGEONS-UNITED STATES SECTION

 Q. What is a Relevant Financial Relationship?

-A. Relevant financial relationships are those relationships in which the individuals benefits by receiving salary, royalty, intellectual property rights, consulting fees, honoraria, ownership interest or other financial benefit from a commercial support entity within the past 12 months.
+A. Relevant financial relationships are those relationships in which individuals benefit by receiving salary, royalty, intellectual property rights, consulting fees, honoraria, ownership interest or other financial benefit from a commercial support entity within the past 12 months.
 ACCME considers financial relationships of the person involved in a CME activity to include financial relationships of a spouse or partner.

 Q. What types of financial relationship constitute a Conflict of Interest?